gramrsmith/blog/_posts/2025-11-02-first-impressions.md

 As I read, I go through almost all General Problem Sets in the book and some of the Challenge Problem Sets (I try to read them all at least).

 In parallel to Carnie, I started 2 weeks ago to follow the [MIT course 24.900 Introduction to linguistics](https://ocw.mit.edu/courses/24-900-introduction-to-linguistics-spring-2022/) by Prof. Norvin W. Richards and I must say I like it very much (I'm about to start lecture 13).
 Each lecture lasts about 1 hr and the videos (except for lecture 7) are available together with the slides.
-Prof. Richards has a very accessible learning style.
+Prof. Richards has a very accessible teaching style.
 These lectures cover the full spectrum of linguistics: morphology, phonetics, phonology, syntax, semantics and more.
-Richards' lectures on phonology and phonetics helped me understand why syntactical representations and phonological forms need to interface.
+Richards' lectures on phonology and phonetics helped me understand the link between syntax and phonology.
 A great introduction before engaging with Carnie's depth on syntax.

 Here are the key topics I've discovered and that are absolutely essential if you want to dive into theoretical linguistics.